Mazen-Elaraby/TDM_FMCW_MIMO_RADAR/README.md

 ## Generating MIMO Radar Data Cube

 The Radar's Field of View (FOV) has two cars at azimuth of 10 and -10 degrees.
-The MATLAB Phased Array System Toolbox.

 The Radar Data Cube corresponding to the physical array is first simulated and then is used to construct one generated from the virtual array.